vuejs/vue-test-utils/docs/guides/common-tips.md

 })
 ```

-The following methods will probably require you to wait for the next tick:
+The following methods often cause watcher updates that require you to wait for the next tick:

 - `setChecked`
 - `setData`